Rohullah36/Afghanistan-Covid-19-analysis/README.md

 This project focuses on **cleaning, processing, and visualizing COVID-19 data** related to Afghanistan.
 It is built using **Python** and **Pandas**, with a clear folder organization for data, scripts, and requirements.

 ## Project Structure
+covi-main/
+├── data/               # Raw and cleaned datasets
+│   ├── raw/            # Original unprocessed data
+│   └── processed/      # Cleaned and transformed data
+│
-covi-main/ ? ??? data/          # Raw and cleaned datasets ??? scripts/       # Python scripts and notebooks for cleaning and visualization ??? requirements.txt # Python dependencies
+├── scripts/            # Python scripts and Jupyter notebooks │   ├── cleaning/       # Data cleaning scripts
+│   ├── visualization/  # Plotting and analysis notebooks
+│   └── utils.py        # Helper functions
+│
+├── requirements.txt    # Python dependencies
+├── README.md           # Project overview and instructions
+└── .gitignore          # Files/folders to ignore in Git

 ## Features